-“Academic Freedom and the Study of Religion" by Dr. Wendy Doniger
+“Academic Freedom and the Study of Religion”, Dr. Wendy Doniger

-The Religion Studies department is pleased to host Dr. Wendy Doniger, University of Chicago’s Mircea Eliade Distinguished Service Professor of the History of Religions.
-She will visit campus in November for a public lecture and faculty workshop, as part of the Mellon Visiting Scholars in the Humanities series.
+The religion studies department is pleased to host Dr. Wendy Doniger, University of Chicago’s Mircea Eliade Distinguished Service Professor of the History of Religions.
+Her visit will include a public lecture and faculty workshop, as part of the Mellon Visiting Scholars in the Humanities series.

 Holi: The Festival of Colors

-Please join us in the Miller Forum, Moyer Hall for an exciting evening oftraditional and modern Japanese music by world-renowned taiko and transverse flute artist
+Join us for an exciting evening of traditional and modern Japanese music by world-renowned taiko and transverse flute artist

 Fulford Room, Trexler Library